 Missed it?
 If you’re in the Philly area, you’re in luck.
 There will be a screening of the documentary on Tuesday, July 14, at the International House.
 Hosted by the Scribe Video Center, the screening and conversation with director Carol Bash is co-sponsored by the Leeway Foundation, Philadelphia Jazz Project, Ars Nova Workshop and Reelblack.

 Sadly, luck is running out on the Women of Jazz mural, which depicts jazz icons including Williams, Billie Holiday and Nina Simone.
-This civic asset is on the chopping block.
+This cultural asset is on the Philadelphia Housing Authority’s chopping block.

 On June 1, I provided public comment before the Philadelphia City Council Committee on Housing, Neighborhood Development and the Homeless, which is chaired by Councilwoman Jannie Blackwell.
 I brought to Blackwell’s attention the Philadelphia Housing Authority plans to demolish the mural.
 I made it clear the goal of increasing the availability of affordable housing and preserving the City’s jazz heritage is not mutually exclusive.